bcapistrant/brfssR/README.md

 * `brfss_sgm`: The variables from the BRFSS optional state module on sexual orientation and gender identity, 2014-2019 (Reference: https://www.americanprogress.org/issues/lgbt/reports/2016/03/29/134182/sexual-orientation-and-gender-identity-data-collection-in-the-behavioral-risk-factor-surveillance-system/)

+* `brfss_dep`: The PHQ-2 optional module included in 2018.

+* `brfss_medexp`: A dataframe that lists the status of Medicaid expansion (expanded / not; year of implementation) for each state.

 * `brfss_emspt`: The variables from the BRFSS optional state module on emptional support and life satisfaction, 2014-2017

 * `brfss_flu`: The variables from the BRFSS optional state module on place of influenza vaccination, 2016-2017